castroben/transaction-classification/README.md

 # transaction-real-time-analytics
-Prototype for applying ML classifier to transactions in real time using Big Data technologies
+Prototype for applying ML classifier to credit card transactions in real time.